(Co)Homology of Lie Algebras via Algebraic Morse Theory: Algebraic Morse Theory

 \section{Algebraic Morse Theory}

 In this section, we recall the main theorem of AMT in a user-friendly form that is convenient for later reference.
 The main idea is as follows.
-Given a chain complex $(C_\star,\partial_\star)$ of free modules, construct a directed graph $\Gamma_{C_\star}$ (vertices are the basis elements of all $C_n$, edges are the nonzero maps $\partial_n$), then intelligently choose a subset $\mathcal{M}$ of the edges of $\Gamma_{C_\star}$ which is a matching with nice properties.
-AMT states that every such edge in $\mathcal{M}$ kills two modules $R$ (which do not contribute to homology), but then the boundary $\partial_\star$ may change.
+Given a chain complex $(C_\ast,\partial_\ast)$ of free modules, construct a weighted directed graph $\Gamma_{C_\ast}$ (vertices are the basis elements of all $C_k$, weights of edges are the nonzero entries of matrices $\partial_k$), then intelligently choose a subset $\mathcal{M}$ of the edges of $\Gamma_{C_\ast}$ which is a matching with nice properties.
+AMT states that every such edge in $\mathcal{M}$ kills two modules $R$ (which do not contribute to homology): in this way, $\mathcal{M}$ decreases the number of basis elements, but it may also change the boundary $\partial_\ast$.
 Later, we will see that for $\frak{nil}_n$ the boundary indeed changes, but for $\frak{sol}_n$ it happily stays the same.